 - Star: This is a star topology which the ZigBee coordinator is connected with ZigBee end-devices.
 The topology is also the simplest one (Fig 3a). - Cluster-tree: This is a tree topology which the ZigBee coordinator is as a root and also the ZigBee routers and the ZigBee end-devices are as leaves.
-The router makes the star topology, which the router itself is as a center and also it connects with the end-devices (Fig 3b). - Mesh: This is a mesh topology which the ZigBee coordinator and the ZigBee routers are connected with each other.
+The coordinator and the router make the star topology, which they become a center of the star and also they connect with the end-devices (Fig 3b). - Mesh: This is a mesh topology which the ZigBee coordinator and the ZigBee routers are connected with each other.
 Each end-device is connected with the coordinator or the router (Fig 3c).